Population-Adjusted Indirect Treatment Comparison with the outstandR Package in R: Using the outstandR package

 \subsection{User-specified outcome scales}

-By default, \pkg{outstandR} reports treatment effects on the scale corresponding to the outcome regression's link function.
+By default, \pkg{outstandR} reports treatment effects on the scale corresponding to the link function of the outcome regression.
 For instance, a logistic regression specified with \texttt{family = binomial(link = "logit")} naturally yields estimates in log-odds ratios, while a linear regression yields mean differences.
 However, health economic models often require parameters on specific scales, such as risk differences (RD) or relative risks (RR), to facilitate interpretation or align with decision-analytic model inputs.

 Table~\ref{tab:releff} gives all of the available relative effects for each outcome data type.
 The \texttt{scale} argument in \texttt{outstandR()} allows users to request these alternative summary statistics directly.
 When converting between relative measures (e.g., odds ratios) and absolute measures (e.g., risk differences), the package automatically estimates the necessary baseline risk ($P_0$) from the reference treatment arm in the IPD study.